 When it comes to upgrading your current indicators to an LED set, simply plugging in the new units isn't quite enough (although fitting them properly doesn’t require you to be a neuroscientist).

-LED lights work using a lower wattage than normal bulbs, which is why when you plug them directly in to your existing indicator wiring you will notice they flash a lot faster than normal and most probably a lot faster than the required rate for a UK MOT
+LED lights work using a lower wattage than normal bulbs, which is why when you plug them directly in to your existing indicator wiring you'll notice they flash a lot faster than normal and most probably a lot faster than the rate allowed for a UK MOT *

 *In the UK the legal flash rate for motorcycle indicators is between 60-120 flashes per MINUTE.